 Food 4 Kids

 First Presbyterian has hosted the Food 4 Kids summer feeding program for well over a decade.
-Filling the gap between the end of summer school and the new school year, Food 4 Kids volunteers prepare and pack sack lunches and deliver them to five different locations every weekday for seven weeks.
-In 2023, volunteers came from seven churches and 15 local businesses and organizations, many of whom have participated for years.
-A total of 553 volunteers of all ages walked through FPC’s doors to help feed hungry children, making and distributing 2,554 lunches.
+Filling the gap between the end of summer school and the new school year, Food 4 Kids volunteers prepare and pack sack lunches and deliver them to six different locations every weekday for seven weeks.
+In 2025, volunteers came from nine churches and 19 local businesses and organizations, many of whom have participated for years.
+A total of 629 volunteers of all ages walked through FPC’s doors to help feed hungry children, making and distributing 4,328 lunches and snack packs.

 Mission JC: In the City, for the City,